Viktar-T/OZE-projektowanie/_promts/InstractorNotes-v2.2.md

 **Language & Voice**

 * Output in **Polish** (natural academic, B2–C1).
-* Spoken, lecturer-ready, clear, engaging.
+* Spoken, easy to understande, lecturer-ready, clear, engaging.
-* Ready to read by the lecturer in class.
+* Ready to oral communication by the lecturer in class.

 **Output Rules**